zpqrtbnk/test-repo/README.md

 Hey!
 This is my personal Git(Hub) Test Repository where I experiment with Git and GitHub.

-This is a test after fork this repo and clone it on my local machine
+This is a test after fork this repo and clone it on my local machine This is a test after fork this repo and clone it on my local machine

 If you are new to Git and GitHub and found this repository through Google: feel free to clone the repository and experiment with it!
 You will not be able to push back to the repository, as it is *my* repository and I cannot let everybody push to it.
 The right way to do it on GitHub is: